Your timeline will depend on the size and format of your event. This is a general guide to help you work out what you need to do, when.

 - keep speakers informed of progress, for example, give them the revised programme and a copy of the guest list

-- send the chairperson their brief, along with a list of delegates and speakers’ biographies
+- send the chair their brief, along with a list of delegates and speakers’ biographies

 - finalise the details of any post-conference report – are you hiring an outside writer or asking speakers to edit their papers for the report?